 Take time to express gratitude daily.
 Acknowledge 3 positive things that have happened in your life today.
 Either say it aloud to yourself of write it down in whatever way suits you.
 As you can see, this illustration has written it as a mindful exercise.
 Remember to complete the exercise by repeating thank you thank you thank you with deep heart felt thanks.

 After a month revisit your symptom checker and re-scale your symptoms .
 How are you doing?
 Any changes?
 Keep going!
 And finally: Don’t feel embarrassed or unsure about meditating.
 I know it will feel a bit odd in the beginning but remember there have been many research studies on the benefit of meditation including helping people control depression, high blood pressure, longevity and heart disorders and addiction.
 If it can help these people, it can hopefully support your menopause!

 Justine Evans ND is a Hormone Alchemist & fertility doula.
-She is a degree qualified nutritional therapist and registered naturopath (ND).
-Passionate about female health and fertility, Justine integrates a mind/body approach to women’s health.
+She is a fully qualified nutritional therapist and registered naturopath (ND).
+Passionate about female health Justine integrates a mind/body approach to reproductive wellbeing.
 Justine can be contacted on 07747 133170

 Disclaimer: This article has been written as personal opinion and guidance only and should not be construed as medical advice.
 I am not a medical doctor.